cosailer/4e03/README.md

 7. move pin PD0 and PD1, free up the UART for sensors or even external microcontrollers
 8. implement the floppy bird game or the chrome jumping dinosaur game, since there is only one button
 9. another idea is to record charging history of each cell in the eeprom to improve charging, not sure if its possible
+10. add I2C sensor boards on the USB output port
+11. lead the ICSP header outside the case for programming